How we think of others is key to every relationship we have – be it with our mother, father, sister, brother, friend or colleague.

 I’m OK – You’re not OK

-When we take this one-up position we believe ourselves to be superior in some way to others, who we see as inferior and not OK.
-As a result, we may be contemptuous and quick to anger, or try to rescue others, or we may patronise, or talk about others in a smug or supercilious way, contrasting our own relative perfection with their limitations.
+When we take this one-up position we believe ourselves to be superior to others, who we see as inferior and not OK.
+As a result, we may be contemptuous and quick to anger, or try to rescue others, or we may patronise, or talk about others in a supercilious way, contrasting ourselves with their limitations.

 This position is a trap into which many managers, parents and others in authority fall, assuming that their given position makes them better and, by implication, that others are not as good as they are.